Mecasermin (By injection)

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

 - Do not use the medicine if it looks cloudy or has particles in it.

-- It is best to give this medicine within 20 minutes before or after eating a meal or snack.
-Never let your child skip a meal once your child received this medicine.
+- Give this medicine within 20 minutes before or after your child eats a meal or snack.
+Never let your child skip a meal once he has received this medicine.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.